-If you plan to do other activities than hiking with your dogs, such as stand up paddle boarding or swimming, you may want a dog made for water.
+If you plan to do other activities than hiking on a mountain with your dogs, such as stand up paddle boarding or swimming, you may want a dog made for water.
 Most hunting dogs love the water and will take any chance they get to take a dip.
 They are built for swimming and wicking away water.

 However, border collies are fairly shy.
 They don’t enjoy strangers running up to them.
 They love their families but feel more comfortable with older children who are more orderly because of their herding tendencies.